larshp/abapOpenChecks/README.md

 - no guard for division by zero
 - show number of codelines scanned
 - only show errors that are part of whats been changed in open transport
+- Use new operators, =, <>, <, >, <=, >=, instead
+- IS REQUESTED is obsolete
+- IF lx_exception IS INITIAL
+- Unit test assert not in test class, or assert in test class

 Common static class to ensure good performance